joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 <figcaption>Minimal Carry-On</figcaption>
 </figure>

-Here's all I needed to carry on-board my flight: the one messenger bag, bike helmet, [noise-cancelling over-ear headphones](https://www.wired.com/2017/08/review-sennheiser-hd1-wireless-over-ear-headphones/) worn around my collar, and a sport jacket.
+Here's all I needed to carry on-board my flight: the messenger bag, bike helmet, [noise-cancelling over-ear headphones](https://www.wired.com/2017/08/review-sennheiser-hd1-wireless-over-ear-headphones/) worn around my collar, and a sport jacket.

-On departure day, I packed the folded Vincita onto the bike at my front door, rode from home to the bus station, and started to pack the bake into the bag -- only to realize that I'd left a key part of the bicycle kit behind!
+On departure day, I packed the folded Vincita onto the bike at my front door, rode from home to the bus station, and started to pack the bike into the bag -- only to realize that I'd left a key part of the kit behind!

 When flying, it's good to detach the bicycle seat -- and to push a cut tennis ball atop the seat post, so that the post wouldn't potentially smash up through the bag if it was dropped updside down.
 Where was my tennis ball?

-Thankfully, I'd been angling for a super-early bus, which left me enough time to unpack the bike, ride to the house, fetch the ball, ride back to the bus, repack everything, and have a minute to meditate in the sun before the 8AM-ish second airport bus arrived.
+Thankfully, I'd been angling for a super-early bus, which left me enough time to unpack the bike, ride back to the house, fetch the ball, ride back to the bus, repack everything, and have a minute to meditate in the sun before the 8AM-ish second airport bus arrived.

 At this point, I knew that the bicycle and clothes were all packed and wouldn't need unpacking until they arrived at AMS from SFO.
 As a last task before strapping it all down, I removed the roller-caster wheels, put them in a dedicated pouch, and slipped them down between the tires inside the Vincita bag.
 Done!

 ### Skidmarks

-From there, everything proceeded smoothly, until our B777-200 lost mechanical rudder control during takeoff while traveling around 120 knots down the runway -- the pilots responded by hard-cutting the engines and slamming the brakes.
+From there, everything proceeded smoothly, until our B777-200 lost mechanical rudder control during takeoff while traveling at around 120 knots down the runway -- the pilots responded by hard-cutting the engines and slamming the brakes.
 Everyone and every un-strapped object was tossed about.
 Our halted, angled plane at the end of the runway was surrounded by fire engines (thankfully no fire, and no one seriousy hurt), and the flight: cancelled until tomorrow (on a different airplane).

 Passengers were eventually sent to a neighboring hotel; no luggage, just a happily-lightweight camera bag.